OpenSLO/OpenSLO/glossary/README.md

 # Glossary

-SLO community created over the time specific terminology, not every user coming to projects like OpenSLO knows exactly what everything means.
-This glossary should help newcomers to understand things we discuss here and make contribution easier.
+Overtime, the SLO community has created specific terminology.
+Since not every user coming to project like OpenSLO knows exactly what everything means we have created a glossary.
+This glossary should help newcomers understand things that we discuss here and make contributions easier.

-In addition, I created section with literature that I used to write these definitions.
-Another thing is that we need a place where we can write down definitions to have easier discussions about subjects that can be understood differently.
+In addition, I have created a section with literature that I used to write these definitions.
+There is a need for a place where we can write down definitions to facilitate easier discussions about subjects adn share differing point of view.

 ## Definitions